millsp/ts-toolbelt/SECURITY.md

-If you have discovered a security vulnerability, please report it to [Tidelift](https://tidelift.com/security).
+If you have discovered a security vulnerability, please report it via [Tidelift](https://tidelift.com/security).